Rangi42/polishedcrystal/README.md

 * 253 Pokémon, including some new evolutions.
 * 48 new moves.
 * 65 TMs and 21 move tutors.
-* Many new mechanics, including the Fairy type, Physical/Special split, unlimited TMs, Running Shoes, and continuous Repel.
+* Many new mechanics, including the Fairy type, Physical/Special split, Natures, unlimited TMs, Running Shoes, and continuous Repel.
 * New maps: some restored from R/B/Y, some devamped from HG/SS, and some original.
 * New characters, including Lorelei and Agatha from R/B/Y, Lyra and the Team Rocket Executives from HG/SS, and others.
 * More post-game content, like Gym Leader rematches and an event after the battle with Red.